 Quarantine is used to separate people who have been recently exposed to COVID-19 (close contacts) from others while they are potentially incubating virus and becoming infectious.
 Persons under quarantine orders are released when they are determined to no longer be at risk for spreading the virus, see Ending Quarantine and Return to Work/School.

 Close Contact refers to any of the following people who were exposed to a patient with presumed or confirmed COVID-19 (“patient”) while they were infectious*:

-Note: a person is still considered a close contact if they were wearing a cloth face covering at the time of exposure.
+Note: a person is still considered a close contact if they and/or the case were wearing a cloth face covering or facemask at the time of exposure.